elialm7/kurufrec/README.md

 # kuru_indexer
    This a small tool I made for creating a japanese frecuency list. <br>
    The code is still pretty immature, but it will evolve...
-   Currently I'm adding a GUI so other people can use it more easily. the functionality is basically what it is shown in the example below...
 ```

 ##Input Example